How in the world do they do it?

 What do you think is easier to write about for me: how to ride a horse or how to write a good blog post?

-Of course, how to write a good blog post is a simpler topic for me because it’s a topic that I have a lot of experience and expertise in.
+Of course, how to write a good blog post is a simpler topic for us because we have a lot of experience and expertise.

 The first step is to become an expert on the topic you’re writing about.
 It’s easy to talk/write about something you know well but difficult if you’re trying to put the pieces together as you go.

-Take my nutrition blog case study.
-I’m not a nutrition expert, and I didn’t have the time to invest in becoming well-versed in the subject so that I could write about it credibly.
-That’s why I had Mike take over content creation.
+Take our nutrition blog case study. we’re not nutrition experts, and we didn’t have the time to invest in becoming well-versed in the subject so that we could write about it credibly.

 Otherwise, task switching is going to kill your writing speed.

 What’s task switching?
 It’s a concept that refers to having to switch between different activities.
-For example, having to switch from writing mode to research mode because you don’t understand a concept you need for a particular article.
+For example, switching from writing to research mode because you don’t understand a concept you need for a particular article.

-While some may multitask better than others, we all are more productive when we focus on a single task.
+While some may multitask better than others, we all are more productive when focusing on a single task.

 Dr. David Meyer and colleagues conducted a study in 2001 to quantify the effects of task switching.
-He had subjects try to switch between different tasks such as solving math problems and naming geometric objects.
+He had subjects try switching between tasks, such as solving math problems and naming geometric objects.

 When both problems were simple, subjects didn’t lose much time going back and forth.
-But as the tasks became complex, the subjects lost more and more time with each switch.
+However, as the tasks became complex, the subjects lost more and more time with each switch.

-It’s hard to pin down the exact cost of switching, but Meyer estimated that it could cost someone up to 40% of their productivity for complex tasks.
+It’s hard to pinpoint the exact switching cost, but Meyer estimated that it could cost someone up to 40% of their productivity for complex tasks.
 Make no mistake, writing and researching are complex tasks.

-Every time you have to switch, it not only takes a bit of time (up to a few seconds) to get into the right mindset, but it also fatigues you.
-Just thinking about having to switch back and forth several times an hour makes me tired.
+Every time you have to switch, it not only takes a bit of time (up to a few seconds) to get into the right mindset but also fatigues you.
+Just thinking about switching back and forth several times an hour makes us tired.

-Here’s the takeaway: learn everything you need to know about the topic you are writing about before you write a single word.
-This means that you should note down any relevant statistics, resources, or findings from studies beforehand.
+Here’s the takeaway: Learn everything you need to know about the topic you are writing about before you write a single word.
+This means you should note any relevant statistics, resources, or findings from studies beforehand.